jonbiolette/Portfolio/SQL/README.md

-Collection of HackRank SQL scripts, this repo is updated as I make my way though the questions
+Collection of HackRank SQL scripts, this repo is updated as I complete questions

 [HackerRank Profile](https://www.hackerrank.com/jonbiolette)